 We begin by setting a wide context about the meanings of death.
 Invariably, those meanings are linked to meaningful life—not in the sense in which all human beings have moral significance, but in the sense in which individuals experience their lives as worthwhile, rather than as worthless, pointless, or futile.1 Why do people fear death?
 Which fears are reasonable?
 How should physical therapists respond to those fears in themselves and others?

 Next we turn to practical questions about understanding and communicating with patients who have life-threatening diseases.
 We also discuss the dynamics of interacting with family members, especially when the patient is a child.
 We conclude by discussing suicide and assisted suicide, issues that are becoming increasingly relevant to all health professionals.

 FEAR AND ACCEPTANCE OF DEATH

 Most people calmly acknowledge the need for death.
 An immortal species would quickly overpopulate the biosphere, destroying ecosystems that make possible ongoing cycles of new life.
 But with regard to oneself and the people whom one loves, accepting death is more difficult.
 Most of the time fear of death remains muted, as in the case of Ivan Ilych, the protagonist in Leo Tolstoy’s Death of Ivan Ilych.
-Ilych lived a comfortable, ...
+Ilych lived ...